utdata/icj-cli-tools/lectures/bash/bash-03-viewing-files.md

 ## grep

 [grep](http://man.cx/grep) is for using regular expressions to find patterns within a file.
-It takes a regular expression input and the file name and give in return the lines of the file that match that regular expression.
+It takes a regular expression input and the file name and gives in return the lines of the file that match that regular expression.

 `$ grep 'ATX INVESTMENTS' data.csv`